charliewhitfield/ivoyager_table_importer/README.md

 The format can be optionally specified using `@ENUMERATION`.
 This is optional because the importer will attempt to read any single-column table as an ENUMERATION format.

 This is essentially a DB_ENTITIES format with only the 0-column: it creates entities enumerations with no data.
-There is no row for field names and the only header that may be used (optionally) is `Prefix`.
+There is no header row for field names and the only header tag that may be used (optionally) is `Prefix`.
 As for DB_ENTITIES, prefixing the 0-column is done by modifying the header tag as `Prefix/<entity prefix>`.

 As for DB_ENTITIES, you can obtain row_number using `IVTableData.enumerations[entity_name]` or an enum-like dictionary of entity names using IVTableData.get_entity_enumeration(table_name).